-Our product liability, toxic exposure, and mass tort practice focuses on the management and litigation of complex, high stakes liability matters arising from the production and sale of allegedly defective products and exposure to allegedly harmful substances.
-Because such matters may not be confined to one court or one jurisdiction, they often require strategic coordination by sophisticated national counsel to limit liability and avoid the pitfalls of a disjointed defense conducted independently by multiple counsel.
-The firm’s managing partner, David R. Scheidemantle, has been involved in such representations since the 1980s, when he was part of a team defending a manufacturer of asbestos-containing fireproofing in approximately 150 litigations nationwide, involving thousands of buildings, including virtually every public school and public building and multiple bridges, tunnels, and office buildings in the City of New York.
+Our product liability, toxic exposure, and mass tort law practice focuses on the management and litigation of complex, high stakes liability matters arising from the production and sale of allegedly defective products and exposure to allegedly harmful substances.
+Because such matters may not be confined to one court or one jurisdiction, they often require strategic coordination by sophisticated national counsel to limit liability, achieve efficiency, and avoid the pitfalls of a disjointed defense conducted independently by multiple counsel.
+The firm’s founder, David R. Scheidemantle, has been involved in such representations since the 1980s, when he was part of a team defending a manufacturer of asbestos-containing fireproofing in approximately 150 litigations nationwide, involving thousands of buildings, including virtually every public school and public building and multiple bridges, tunnels, and office buildings in the City of New York.

 Product liability matters must be managed and addressed as early as possible after the client has discovered a possible issue.
 We regularly counsel clients in a variety of industries on handling consumer or customer complaints immediately upon their inception to avoid litigation if possible and to lay the groundwork for a successful defense if the matter proceeds.
 Through a strategic and, if necessary, aggressive approach, we have been able to dispose of many claims without the payment of any settlement funds by our clients, even when litigation proceeds against other parties.

 We also provide legal advice and support to clients for the reformulation or alteration of products to avoid future claims and assist in developing and implementing internal procedures, such as instituting a consumer product safety committee, to avoid claims and adhere to regulatory requirements.